01-edu/public/subjects/where-do-we-go/README.md

 ### Files

-You only need to create & submit the JS file `where-do-we-go.js`; we're providing you the following files to download and test test locally:
+You only need to create & submit the JS file `where-do-we-go.js`; we're providing you the following files to download and test locally:

 - the HTML file [where-do-we-go.html](./where-do-we-go.html) to open in the browser, which includes: